opensearch-project/project-website/_posts/2023-08-01-personas-framework.md

 As the OpenSearch Project began user experience (UX) research, clarifying the persona framework was essential.
 Using a goals-based approach, we defined the search user, user flows, and user dependencies.
 In prior studies, the OpenSearch community validated four OpenSearch core user types.
 In this research study, we focused on producers of search solutions.
 This blog post explains more about our study approach and learnings.

-For UX designers, crafting impactful software experiences hinges on comprehending the user and their requirements, a critical aspect, especially for users of search solutions.
-Fundamental details such as use identity and their objectives play a crucial role in designing user-centric interfaces.
+For UX designers, crafting impactful software experiences hinges on comprehending the user and their requirements.
+This is especially critical for users of search solutions.
+Fundamental details such as user identity and objectives play a crucial role in designing user-centric interfaces.
 This is where personas are beneficial.

 Personas are fictional characters representative of your users and are inspired by conversations with users and grounded in contextual inquiry.
 Persona definitions can be user segmentation-based, role-based, or goal-based.